Meet The Facilitators

 Sam is a member of the core Ten Directions team.

-Rolinke is a Scottish-based multi-media artist, mystic and (eco-)spiritual director.
+Rolinke is a Scotland-based multi-media (eco-)artist, mystic and (eco-)spiritual guide.
 She has quite an eclectic background and approach, combining her deep love for arts, nature, study and spirituality in her daily work and living.
 Rolinke has always been intrigued and inspired by the personal narratives of the land and of all creatures around her.
 Even from a young age she was convinced that all life, and life’s journey, is sacred, and should be listened to, valued, and respected.
 This nature-based ethos is her basis for creating art, and to inspire and influence her environment.

 Rolinke loves to offer practical and spiritual tools immersed in nature and sustainability to bring others closer to the heartbeat of the land, and to their own calling within the sacredness of life.
-She just finished her second year of Tariki Trust in Environmentally Based Therapies, and is starting up her own practices.
-Next to that she is member of OBOD (Order of Bards, Ovates and Druids), and a facilitator in the Wild Church and Forest Church movements.
-You can find her, and her (art)work, on www.triskelyon.art
+She has finished her second year of Tariki Trust in Environmentally Based Therapies, and is starting up her own practices.
+Next to that she is part of the OBOD (Order of Bards, Ovates and Druids), and a facilitator in the Wild Church and Forest Church movements.
+You can find her, and her (art)work, on www.triskelyon.art -

 Daniela Kato, PhD, is a writer, teacher, maker and storyteller working in ecotherapy.
 She is a graduate of Tariki Trust's Ten Directions Ecotherapy Programme and of Red School's Menstruality Leadership Programme.